Income-Based Repayment (IBR) takes into consideration your income, family size

 Deferments and Forbearance:

-Once the deferment or forbearance period ends and you wish to return to IBR, you will be
+plan.
+Once the deferment or forbearance period ends and you wish to return to

-forbearance time period will not count towards your 25-year loan forgiveness period,
+time period will not count towards your 25-year loan forgiveness period, with

-with the exception of the Economic Hardship deferment.
-Interest may also accrue and be capitalized
+the exception of the Economic Hardship deferment.
+Interest may also accrue and

 If you wish to change to a different repayment plan, we must receive your request in writing.